Latest News

 “The toxin can take effect within less than five minutes, depending on the dosage.
 It prevents red blood cells from exchanging oxygen, leading to death.
 The mouths of cyanide poisoning victims usually have an almond-like smell.”

-Dr Chanchai Sittipunt, the dean of medicine at Chulalongkorn University, added cyanide was likely responsible for the deaths.
+Dr Chanchai Sittipunt, the dean of medicine at Chulalongkorn University, confirmed that cyanide was likely responsible for the deaths.

 Phantana Nutchanart, Deputy Commissioner of the Immigration Bureau, said that Thai immigration is coordinating with the Vietnamese and US embassies for more information.